-- Motor Registration Division (MRD) in Mount Pearl will soon offer enhanced services for clients.
+- Motor Registration Division (MRD) in Mount Pearl is now offering enhanced services for clients.

-- These new services build on a number of recent improvements such as a dedicated photo station and license printing station for new drivers and individuals upgrading their license.
+- These new services build on a number of recent improvements such as online driver’s licence renewals, and 10 year driver’s licence photo validity.

 Survey Residents on Service Delivery Expectations to Inform the Transition to Digital-By-Design (Action 1.9)

 - More than 400 individuals throughout the province were randomly surveyed in March 2017 on service delivery expectations.

 - Results of the survey will help inform the next phase of the digital–by-design model.

 - Two additional online services have been added since Phase 1: Wood Cutting Permits, and Provincial Court Record Checks and Online Payments.

 Begin Consolidation of Toll-Free Numbers (Action 1.9)

 - There are approximately 110 active toll-free numbers currently utilized by departments.